 ATMs in areas with high tourist traffic may have higher fees.
 Try to avoid those if you can.

-If you, a friend or a relative has a bank account in Israel, you may be able to save money by transferring money there ahead of time with Wise.
+If you, a friend or a relative has a bank account in Israel, you may be able to save money by send money to Israel ahead of time with Wise.
 Wise always uses the mid-market rate, so you don’t get stuck paying for exchange rate markups or other hidden fees.
 All you pay is a small, fair transfer fee that’s spelled out upfront.

 Another option is to open a borderless multi-currency account with no monthly fees.
 There, you can manage and send dozens of different currencies all from the same account.
 All around the world.
 (Likely, for a lot cheaper than your bank.)
 You can also get the Wise debit card, so you can withdraw cash from ATMs, and pay for goods and services wherever you are in the world.